-Winthrop-University Hospital offers a comprehensive bowel management program for children, adolescents and young adults who suffer from fecal incontinence.
+NYU Winthrop Hospital offers a comprehensive bowel management program for children, adolescents and young adults who suffer from fecal incontinence.
 The program works by periodically cleansing the colon of stool to enable patients to maintain a clean colon for the following 24 hours during which patients can enjoy normal daily activities without the worry of stool accidents.

-The Pediatric Bowel Management program at Winthrop was created to help patients who have fecal incontinence due to a variety of causes including:
+The Pediatric Bowel Management program at NYU Winthrop was created to help patients who have fecal incontinence due to a variety of causes including:

 - Imperforate anus